KontorProtocol/Documentation/docs/getting-started.md

    ```

 ## Next Steps
-The `hello-world` example contracts provides a basic Sigil smart contract template.
+The `hello-world/` example contracts provides a basic Sigil smart contract template.
 You can:
-- Work directly in the `hello-world` directory to experiment with the example contract.
-Avoid opening the entire `sigil-example-contracts` folder in your editor as the multiple contract workspaces contained within will confuse the rust language server.
+- Work directly in the `hello-world/` directory to experiment with the example contract.
+Avoid opening the entire `sigil-example-contracts/` folder in your editor as the multiple contract workspaces contained within will confuse the Rust language server.
-- Copy and paste the `hello-world` folder to create new contracts, using it as a starting point.
+- Copy and paste the `hello-world/` folder to create new contracts, using it as a starting point.

-Before diving in though, check out the [Examples](./examples) section to learn more about writing Sigil and what it has to offer.